datadryad/dryad-app/documentation/apis/journals.md

 Several settings need to be in the server's settings to connect with GMail.

 Rails reads the GMail credentials from the credentials file, but it also needs a token that will allow it to read from a specific GMail account.
-The toke is stored in a file called `token.yaml`, one directory above the codebase, so it is not affected by updates to the codebase.
+The token is stored in a file called `google_token.json`, one directory above the codebase, so it is not affected by updates to the codebase.
 You can test whether the token is valid and/or reset the token by running:
 `rails journal_email:validate_gmail_connection`

 If something is wrong with the authorization, you can delete the `token.yaml` file and generate it again.
+To generate it, login to Dryad as a superuser and navigate to `/stash/gmail_auth`.
+Follow the instructions there.

 Rarely, if the validation process above produces an error, you may need to regenerate the application-level GMail credentials:
 - must be logged in to GMail as journal-submit-app@datadryad.org
 - go to https://console.cloud.google.com/apis/credentials
 - select project "Dryad v2 Gmail API" (if needed)
-- see the download icon for the entry "OAuth client"
+- see the download icon for the entry "Rails OAuth"
 - copy the client_id and client_secret out of the downloaded file and put them into the Rails credentials file

 Configuring the Gmail labels
 ----------------------------